JaimeZepeda08/SixOfBadgers/README.md

 <!--This section lists the behavior that the users see.
 This information needs to be presented in a logical, organized fashion.
 It is most helpful if this section is organized in outline form: a bullet list of major topics (e.g., one for each kind of user, or each major piece of system functionality) each with some number of subtopics.-->

+1. Player should have a timer that they can see counting down.
+2. Player should be able to get help, with a page that tells them the rules
+3. Player should be able to play by themselves OR choose to play with someone else.
+4. Game should end automatically when the score is reached.
 ### Use Cases & User Stories

 <!--Use cases and user stories that support the user requirements in the previous section.
 The use cases should be based off user stories.
 Every major scenario should be represented by a use case, and every use case should say something not already illustrated by the other use cases.
 Diagrams (such as sequence charts) are encouraged.
 Ask the customer what are the most important use cases to implement by the deadline.
 You can have a total ordering, or mark use cases with “must have,” “useful,” or “optional.”
 For each use case you may list one or more concrete acceptance tests (concrete scenarios that the customer will try to see if the use case is implemented).-->